American Heist

-American Heist is a 2014 action drama film directed by Russian director Sarik Andreasyan, based on the 1959 film The Great St. Louis Bank Robbery directed by Charles Guggenheim and John Stix.
-The film stars Hayden Christensen, Jordana Brewster, Adrien Brody and Akon.
+American Heist is a 2014 independent action drama film directed by Russian director Sarik Andreasyan, based on the 1959 film The Great St. Louis Bank Robbery directed by Charles Guggenheim.
+The Canadian-Luxembourgish-Russian-American co-production stars Hayden Christensen, Jordana Brewster, Adrien Brody, Tory Kittles, and Akon.
 It had its world premiere in the Special Presentations section of the 2014 Toronto International Film Festival on September 11, 2014, and was released theatrically in Canada on July 24, 2015, by Mongrel Media.

 Plot

 James, a man with nothing to lose, owes his life to his older brother Frankie, who took the rap for a crime they did together.
-While Frankie served time, James worked to turn his life around, he manages to get a job as a mechanic, and begins courting his girlfriend Emily, a police dispatcher.
+While Frankie served time, James worked to turn his life around: he manages to get a job as a mechanic, and begins courting his girlfriend Emily, a police dispatcher.
 Now, Frankie is released and back on the streets and pulls his brother into a heist to serve as wheel man.

 Initially James refuses.
 The heist is planned by Frankie's associates Sugar and Ray whose anti-banking rhetoric, violent streak, and elaborate planning have James unwilling to participate.
 He instead suggests the brothers break ties and flee.
 Frankie is unable to do this because he is indebted to his associates from his time in prison.
 During the beginning of his incarceration, Frankie admits that he suffered sexual abuse and humiliation until he fell under the protection of Ray and Sugar and alludes that he would likely not have survived without them.
 Frankie also informs James that he had mentioned Emily to them as their friendship developed and alludes, she may be in danger if James does not participate in the heist.
 The brothers spend the next few days bonding, and James tearfully ends his relationship with Emily, hoping to put distance between them.

 On the morning of the robbery, the crew is met by a fifth member, Spoonie, who helps initiate several distractions around the city.
 They then enter the bank planning to gain access to the vault with access codes obtained earlier.
 The heist proceeds as planned until an eyewitness walking towards the bank sees Frankie through a window and then notices James parked in a car.
 She flees to a nearby store to call the authorities.